 For music specifically, I prefer ownership over streaming.
 I like being able to buy albums from multiple places, store them and back them up wherever I wish, and play them on software I already use, rather than being restricted to specific marketplaces or software clients.
 (I would also rather rely on my storage and backups than on the unbelievably complex licensing arrangements between streaming services and publishers).
 For me, staying on team “offline library” was the obvious choice.

-Investigating an issue with my MP3 player last year led me to an interesting program called Bliss, which I’ll give its own post in future.
+Investigating an issue with my MP3 player last year led me to an interesting program called Bliss.
 In short, Bliss manages your music library based on rules that you define.
 You set rules about how you want files to be labelled, named, and organised, and Bliss either highlights files which don’t fit the rules so that you can edit them, or adjusts them to meet the rules automatically.

 Library

-I have one “master library” in MediaMonkey, which is stored on my laptop’s hard drive.
-New files are only ever added into this library, and are only synchronised out from this library to my other devices.
-(These are the microSD card in my MP3 player, the microSD card in my work laptop, and a spare hard drive which holds a full library backup amongst other backed-up data).
+I have one “main library” in a portable installation of MusicBee, which is stored on my desktop PC.
+New files are only ever added into this library, and are only synchronised out from this library – they are synced to the microSD cards that go in my other devices, and to a spare hard drive which holds a full library backup amongst other backed-up data.
 This means I only need to make sure files are correct in this one location.

 Software

-I usually prefer to have as few programs as necessary installed, so MediaMonkey is the only software I use on a day-to-day level for listening to, organising, and syncing my music, podcasts and videos.
-Now that my preferences and my file naming system are saved inside MediaMonkey, I can use its “Auto-Organize” feature to move every file to the folder which matches its tag information.
+I usually prefer to have as few programs as necessary installed, so MusicBee is the only software I use day-to-day for listening to, organising, and syncing my music, podcasts and videos.
+Now that my preferences and my file naming system are saved inside MusicBee, I can use its “Auto-Organize” feature to move every file to the folder which matches its tag information.
 I can also use its “Files to Edit” feature to spot any songs that have slightly unexpected tags.

 For cleaning up my library in the first place, I used the freeware Mp3Tag utility.
 This software is handy for more detailed tasks like changing what type of tags are written into files, fixing cover art, and making changes to batches of files.
-(These tasks are possible in MediaMonkey due to its community-developed add-ons and scripts; I’m just not enough of a power user to experiment with these yet!).
+(These tasks are possible in MusicBee; I’m just not enough of a power user to experiment with these yet!).

 File Structure and File Types